Break the Cycle

 Some activities that can help include exercise, meditation, journaling and mindfulness practices such as breathing techniques.
 These activities can help you acknowledge your thoughts and feelings and help better manage them, without turning to food.
 Yet, it’s important to try a few different techniques and find your go-to strategies.

 If your mindless eating habits are taking over your life and affecting your physical or mental health, it might be worth considering getting professional help.
-Majority of clients that come through my clinic door don’t have a diagnosed eating disorder and even feel like “they’re not sick enough”.
+Majority of clients that come through my clinic door in my online practice in the UK and globally don’t have a diagnosed eating disorder and even feel like “they’re not sick enough”.
 However, if your food habits are causing you feeling miserable every single day, consider getting help with your food habits.

 Professional support could help you understand what’s keeping you stuck in the cycle of mindless eating and how to get out.